Scthe/scthe.github.io/_drafts/backpropagation-notes.md

 {% capture image_dir %}{{ site.url }}/images/draft{% endcapture %}

 This is an electronic version of my notes created during [super-resolution using neural networks](https://github.com/Scthe/cnn-Super-Resolution) project (read more at: ["Neural networks: implementation tips"]({{ site.url }}/2015/08/23/neural-networks-implementation-tips.html)).
-I would be surprised if this document was useful for someone else.
-Anyway, feel free to read it.
+Feel free to read it.
 You don't even have to deal with my sloppy handwriting.

 Also be warned that I'm not going to explain 'what' and 'how'.
 My only goal is to show why the equations have presented forms.